charredBreadWithGarlic/dotfiles/README.md

 - nvim
 - zsh

-I manage my dotfiles with stow, this is why most of the configs are located under `.config/`.
+These dotfiles are managed with `stow`, wrapped by `just`.
+To get them where they need to go, take a look at the `justfile`.

 A lot in this setup is only working for specific tasks or looks like it is about to break.

-Also this setup is not as nearly as secure as I would like so please don't use this information here to break it :D
+This setup is not nearly as secure as I would like it to be, so please don't use this information to break it :D

 ## Thanks